 - They prefer to live in trees with abundant vegetation to stay safe from their enemies and to get their food easily.

-- Howler monkeys inhabit a number of forested habitats, such as evergreen forests, tropical rainforests, savannah and grasslands, and seasonal deciduous forests.
+- Howler monkeys inhabit several forested habitats, such as evergreen forests, tropical rainforests, savannah and grasslands, and seasonal deciduous forests.

 - As they are folivores and do not need to travel far to find food, so their home range is about 77 acres (31 hectares).
 This home range is very small compared to that of spider monkeys, which have a home range of about 1000 acres (300 hectares).